 Since our founding in 2011, we have acquired a vast archive of resources and learning materials from our summer academies, regional academies and community exchanges, as well as our newsletters, social media channels and via our ever-growing alumni who regularly share publications, articles, book recommendations and much more with us.
 The Global Environments Network Research and Practice Pillar is made up of four categories: GEN Toolkits, GEN Resources/Library, GEN Newsletters and Alumni Publications.

 We are developing toolkits, which will be practical ‘how-to’ guides and bodies of research, with tried-and-tested resources and tools for those working for social and ecological justice and positive change.

-To foster learning, mutual support and collaboration among our members, we intensified outreach by increasing the circulation of our GEN in Action newsletters to share calls for action and collaboration.
-Whilst the GEN in Action newsletters are exclusive to members, we also celebrate members’ achievements through periodic public GEN Community Newsletters, which we share here.
+To foster learning, mutual support and collaboration among GEN members, we circulate frequent GEN in Action newsletters to share opportunities for engagement, as well as new and inspiring resources relevant to our members.
+Whilst GEN in Action newsletters are exclusive to members, we also share selected information, including announcements on upcoming GEN events, with our wider community through periodic public GEN Community newsletters.

 Here, we share publications co-authored by GEN members, who connect through the commonalities in their reasonings and beliefs.

 The growing importance of shrinking wetlands: a tale of three cities

 Three GEN members, Piyush Dhawan, Montserrat Lara and Sana Mezoughi, who connected as participants during the Global Environments Summer Academy 2018, co-authored this article, which featured in Biodiversity – a Journal of Life on Earth, Volume 19, 2018.